DroneProUkr/.github/.github/ISSUE_TEMPLATE/CODE_REFACTORING.md

 ---
 name: "🚜 Code refactoring"
-description: Suggest something that needs to be refactored.
+about: Suggest something that needs to be refactored.
 labels: enhancement
 ---